How To Recognize High-Quality Olive Oil? (Extremely Easy)

 There’s one extremely quick and easy way of tasting olive oil, and anyone can do it.

-• Take a small glass (tumbler glass)
+- Take a small glass (tumbler glass).

-• Pour olive oil into it
+- Pour olive oil into it.

-• Close the glass with your hand, and keep it closed for a minute, so the oil can warm up a little bit
+- Close the glass with your hand and keep it closed for a minute so the oil can warm up a little bit.

-• Move the hand, and smell it.
+- Move the hand, and smell it.
 If it feels like fruit (tomato), nuts, ricola, or grass, it’s an indication of high-quality olive oil.
 If it smells like vinegar, wax, or wine, or it has a neutral smell, it’s low-quality olive oil.

-• Lastly, take a sip of olive oil, keep it in your mouth for a few seconds, and then swallow.
+- Lastly, take a sip of olive oil, keep it in your mouth for a few seconds, and then swallow.
 If the taste is intense and bittery – it’s a sign of quality olive oil.
 Also, if you cough, that’s also a good sign – high-quality olive oils have a slightly bittery taste because of the antioxidants in them.

 I think that’s the easiest method for tasting olive oil and determining its quality.
 There are plenty of other methods too, but this one is straightforward.
 Here’s my detailed guide on how to taste olive oil.

-How Should High-Quality Olive Oil Taste
+The Taste of High-Quality Olive Oil

 Even though I already told you how olive oil should smell and taste, I want to talk about olive oil properties a bit more thoroughly now.
 There are many variants of olive oil, and not all of them will smell the same way.